InfoOT: Information Maximizing Optimal Transport: Background on OT and KDE

 Kernel Density Estimation (KDE) is a non-parametric density estimation method based on kernel smoothing \citep{parzen1962estimation, rosenblatt1956remarks}.
 Here, we consider a generalized KDE for metric spaces $(\gX, d_\gX)$ and $(\gY, d_\gY)$ \citep{li2020density, pelletier2005kernel}.
 In particular, given a paired dataset $\{x_i, y_i\}_{i=1}^n \in \{\gX^n, \gY^n\}$ sampled i.i.d. from an unknown joint density $f_{XY}$ and a kernel function $K: \sR \rightarrow \sR$, KDE estimates the marginals and the joint density as

 where $K_h(t) = K(\frac{t}{h}) / Z_h$ and the normalizing constant $Z_h$ makes \eqref{eq_kde_def} integrate to one.
 The bandwidth parameter $h$ controls the smoothness of the estimated densities.
-Figure \ref{fig_kde} illustrates an example of KDE on 1D data.
 In this work, we do not need to estimate the normalizing constant as only the ratio between joint and marginal densities $ \hat{f}_{XY}(x, y) / (\hat{f}_X(x) \hat{f}_Y(y))$ is considered while estimating the mutual information.
 For all the presented experiments, we adopt the Gaussian kernel:

 where $\sigma^2$ controls the variance.
-The Gaussian kernel has been successfully adopted for KDE beyond the Euclidean space \citep{li2020density, said2017riemannian}, and we found it to work well in our experiments.
-For simplicity, we also set $h_1 = h_2 = h$ for all the experiments.
+The Gaussian kernel has been successfully adopted for KDE even in non-Euclidean spaces \citep{li2020density, said2017riemannian}, and we found it to work well in our experiments.
+For simplicity, we also set $h_1\!=\!h_2\!=\!h$ for all the experiments.
+Importantly, as opposed to neural-based density estimators such as \cite{belghazi2018mine}, KDE yields a convenient closed-form algorithm as we show next.
+We also found KDE works well empirically in high-dimensional settings when combined with OT.